eyalev/bliki/pages/why_you_should_read_books.md

-# Why you should read books
+# Why You Should Read Books

-# It makes you a better writer
+# It Makes You a Better Writer

 * https://www.fs.blog/2016/03/relationship-between-reading-and-writing/
   > If you want to be a writer, you must do two things above all others: read a lot and write a lot.

-## Who reads books
+## Who Reads Books

 ### Warran Buffet
   * https://www.fs.blog/2013/05/the-buffett-formula-how-to-get-smarter/